juriad/advent2019/README.md

 First half was beautiful, second half not as much.
 I don't regret using Erlang, however the second part was not a great match for it.

+## Day 11 - PHP(7)

+I chose a language which I am very familiar with because there is hardly anything interesting on reimplementing the computer again.
+Finally a language where I was happy to use OOP.

 # Pool of languages
 * java
 * kotlin